Infineon/optiga-trust-charge/README.md

 ## Description

-The OPTIGA™ Trust Charge is an **authentication** security solution based on a secure microntroller.
-Each device is shipped with a unique end-device elliptic-curve keypair and a corresponding certificate chain for WPC Qi 1.3 Authentication.
+Infineon’s OPTIGA™ Trust Charge is a turnkey solution providing secured device authentication for inductive wireless charging.

-The main purpose of this software framework is to support an integration of the secure element into WPC Qi 1.3 Authentication Protocol on the target wireless charging system.
+The main purpose of this software framework is to support an integration of the secure element into a target wireless charging system.

 The figure below depicts what this solution offers, and what other components of the wireless charging system are required.